katyamust/spark-in-production/src/python/src/tests/README.md

 ### `pandas`

-While native PySpark can be used to both create and make assertions on DataFrames, `pandas` can give a better alternative as it was often provides easier and more developer friendly interface.
+While native PySpark can be used to both create and make assertions on DataFrames, `pandas` can give a better alternative as it often provides an easier and more developer-friendly interface.
-Switching back and forth between `pandas` and PySpark DataFrames are also quite simple.
+Switching back and forth between `pandas` and PySpark DataFrames is also quite simple.

 ## Putting it all together